Holobiont: Controversy

 Recent years have seen the development of powerful but relatively inexpensive tools for characterising microbial communities, including high throughput sequencing technologies such as whole genome shotgun sequencing.
-These technological advances have resulted in an explosion of interest in microbial ecology and in the evolution of microbe-host relationships.
+These technological advances have led to an explosion of interest in microbial ecology and in the evolution of microbe-host relationships.
 Some researchers question whether the holobiont concept is needed, and whether it does justice to the intricacies of host-symbiont relationships.
 In 2016, Douglas and Werren took issue with the concept that "the holobiont (host plus its microbiome) and its constituent hologenome (the totality of genomes in the holobiont) are a unit of selection, and therefore this unit has properties similar to an individual organism".
 They argue that "the hologenome concept is unhelpful to the study of host interactions with resident microorganisms because it focuses on one level of selection (the holobiont), and as a result it is concerned with cooperative and integrative features of host-microbe systems to the exclusion of other kinds of interactions, including antagonism among microorganisms and conflicts between host and microbial partners."